lmorg/murex/docs/builtins/swivel-datatype.md

 ### See also

 * [
-* [alter](alter.md): Change a value within a structured data-type and pass that change along then pipeline without altering the original source input
+* [alter](alter.md): Change a value within a structured data-type and pass that change along the pipeline without altering the original source input
 * [append](append.md): Add data to the end of an array
 * cast